briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [shebang]: https://en.wikipedia.org/wiki/Shebang_(Unix)
 [`zsh`]: https://wiki.archlinux.org/title/zsh

 Next, you should run `genfstab` as indicated in the installation guide.
-Afterwards, you will want to modify the `/etc/fstab` file to remove the `subvolid=` mount option.
+You may want to first mount your swap partition and anything else you want in the final system so that they'll end up in the generated `/etc/fstab`.
+Afterwards, you will want to modify `/etc/fstab` to remove the `subvolid=` mount option for the btrfs partition.
 This way, you can restore from a snapshot by a simple `mv` of the `@root` subvolume to `@root_old` and then taking a snapshot of the desired snapshot and naming it `@root`.
 If you leave the `subvolid=` in, the mounting will fail since the subvolume ID will be different.

 After you've run `arch-chroot`, you will now be acting as if you are inside the system.
 You should set up the following next: